conedevelopment/policy/README.md

 # Policy

-Use Laravel's authorization with JavaScript.
+Using Laravel's authorization on the front-end.

 A nice tool for SPAs and front-end heavy applications.